daniel-ilett/vfx-portal/README.md

 ## Overview

 This project contains a portal visual effect.
 The portal surface is created using several million particles generated at runtime - the project is intended to show off the power of VFX Graph compared to the old particle system.
-An accompanying tutorial will be available shortly.
+An accompanying tutorial is available on [danielilett.com](https://danielilett.com/2020-06-14-tut5-8-urp-vfx-portal/).

 ## Software